agharley/sustsci/keeping-up/terms.md

 **Polycentric:** systems with multiple sources of partial authority and semiautonomous decision-making that interact to create multi-level governance arrangements

-**Power:** the ability of actors to deploy their agency in ways that affect the beliefs or actions of other actors {: #power}
+**Power:** the ability of actors to deploy their agency in ways that affect the actions, rights or beliefs of other actors {: #power}

 **Productive base:** the total set of resource stocks or capital assets on which society draws for its well-being